mervy/mervy/README.md

 - 🔥 Junior Web Developer & Enthusiast programmer

 - 🔭 I’m currently working at [TJPR] (It's not in the IT area)
+- ❤️ I study PHP and other languages as a hobby!
+Love it!

 <!--
 - 👨‍💻 All of my projects are available at [](https://maykbrito.dev)